 Who: Mildenhall College Academy, Suffolk, and Gymnasium Theodoranium, Paderborn

 Challenging history – changing perspective

-After many video conferences between their history classes, English and German students met during a trip to the memorials in Ypres, Belgium.
-Investigating memorials and cemeteries on both sides led them to consider the philosophy of remembrance, and it served as inspiration for the project.
-Trips to London's memorials, visits to historic WWI sites and research on historic resources culminated in plans for designing an individual memorial to pay tribute to the Christmas Truce.
-This was crafted together in Paderborn for final display in Belgium: a sign of peace and friendship between the countries.
+After many video conferences between their history classes, English and German students got together to take part in trips to London’s memorials and visits to historic WWI sites.
+They conducted research using historic resources, which resulted in plans to design an individual memorial to pay tribute to the Christmas Truce.
+This was crafted together in Paderborn for final display: a sign of peace and friendship between the countries.